Kill Me Again

-Kill Me Again is a 1989 American neo-noir crime thriller film co-written and directed by John Dahl.
-It stars Val Kilmer as a young detective who becomes involved with a woman (Joanne Whalley) who is on the run from her psychopath boyfriend (Michael Madsen).
+Kill Me Again is a 1989 American independent crime thriller film directed by John Dahl (in his directorial debut) and written by Dahl and David W. Warfield.
+Starring Val Kilmer, Joanne Whalley, and Michael Madsen, the neo-Western and neo-noir film follows a young private detective who becomes involved with a woman who is on the run from her psychopathic boyfriend.
+Jonathan Gries, Bibi Besch, and Michael Greene appear in supporting roles.

-Kill Me Again was released in the United States by Metro-Goldwyn-Mayer on October 27, 1989.
+The film received mixed reviews, and did not receive a wide release, resulting in low box office.